Masao-Taketani/GameNGen/README.md

 ```

 #### Multiple GPUs
-If you more than single GPU, follow the instruction below to train the diffusion model.
+If you have more than single GPU, follow the instruction below to train the diffusion model.
-Debug training script with multiple GPUs.
+Debug training with multiple GPUs.
 ```
-sh train_diffusion_scripts/debug_single_gpu.sh
+sh train_diffusion_scripts/debug_multi_gpus.sh
 ```

 Start full training with multiple GPUs.
 ```
-sh train_diffusion_scripts/single_gpu.sh
+sh train_diffusion_scripts/multi_gpus.sh
 ```

 ### Train the auto-encoder